rertyy/tp/docs/DeveloperGuide.md

 4. Resolution Support

-**Current**: Our application currently only support a single type of screen resolution, limiting compatibility with various devices and user preferences.
+**Current**: Our application is currently only optimised for the recommended screen resolution and screen scale for your device.
+This may limit compatibility with different user preferences.
+It is usable but not optimal for a small margin of error from your recommended screen resolutions and scale.

-**Future**: Recognizing the importance of catering to diverse user needs, we plan to expand our resolution support to support default screen resolution such as 1280x720.
-This will ensure compatibility across a broader range of devices, enhancing accessibility and user experience.
+**Future**: We plan to expand our support for various screen resolutions and screen scales by including custom scaling, which will enhance accessibility and improve the user experience.

 5. Allow filtering of orders based on displayed customers.